calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/02-BuildForPrivateChain.md

 ```

-Copy the installation directory to the planned ndoe, excute the following commands, and in the interactive state, select the chain id: `test`, then you can finish the installation of the test chain business engine, and once it's installed successfully, the business engine `bccchain` will automatically start the service.
+Copy the installation directory to the planned node, execute the following commands, and in the interactive state, select the chain id: `test`, then you can finish the installation of the test chain business engine, and once it's installed successfully, the business engine `bccchain` will automatically start the service.

 ```shell
 cd install-bcchain